marunlee7/marunlee7-obsidian/02_Sources/Paul Dickson's Ko-fi Shop/Obsidian Starter Vault PRO.md

 Connecting your Knowledge:

 Linking your Notes
-Understanding backlinks and how they work
-Organising for Easy Access:
+Understanding backreferences and how they work Organising for Easy Access:

 Tags and Search